 Get support

-If you have any questions about your diagnosis or treatment options, speak to your doctor or nurse.
+If you have any questions about your diagnosis or treatment, speak to your doctor or nurse.

 You can also speak to our specialist nurses on our free Support Line.

 You may be told the stage of cancer.
-This describes the size of the cancer, if it has spread outside the pancreas and how far.
+This describes the size of the cancer, if it has spread outside the pancreas and where to.

-Stage 3 cancer means that the cancer has spread outside the pancreas.
+Stage 3 cancer means that the cancer has spread outside your pancreas.
 It may have spread to the large blood vessels near the pancreas, or to a number of lymph nodes.

 This is usually locally advanced cancer but it may occasionally be borderline resectable cancer.

 If you have locally advanced cancer, it won’t usually be possible to remove the cancer with surgery.
-You may have chemotherapy, sometimes with radiotherapy.
+You may have chemotherapy , sometimes with radiotherapy .
 This is to try to shrink the cancer, slow down its growth, and control your symptoms.
-For a small number of people, this treatment may shrink the cancer enough to make surgery to remove the cancer possible.
+For a small number of people, this may make surgery to remove the cancer possible.

 Read more about locally advanced pancreatic cancer.

-If you have any questions about your diagnosis or treatment options, speak to your doctor or nurse.
+If you have any questions about your diagnosis or treatment, speak to your doctor or nurse.

 You can also speak to our specialist nurses on our free Support Line.

-If you have just been diagnosed with locally advanced or advanced cancer, order our booklet: Pancreatic cancer if you can’t have surgery (inoperable cancer).
-A guide if you have just been diagnosed
+If you have just been diagnosed with locally advanced or advanced cancer, download our booklet: Pancreatic cancer if you can’t have surgery (inoperable cancer).
+A guide if you have just been diagnosed.